Is an IUD or Implant right for you?

-- Cons: Stronger cramps with your period, longer periods are possible.
+- Cons: Stronger cramps with your period and/or longer periods are possible.
 Some risk of the uterus expelling the device, which would result in fertility restoration.
-Rarely perforation of the uterus could occur at the time of placement.
+Rarely, perforation of the uterus could occur at the time of placement.

 How it works: The IUD’s precise mechanism is not known; several factors are likely involved.
 Pregnancy appears to be prevented by the changes in the uterine environment as a result of the introduction of a foreign body (the IUD) and copper that impairs sperm and ova function as well as prevents fertilization.

 Hormonal IUD (Liletta® / Mirena® / Kyleena® / Skyla® )

 Effective for up to:

 - 6 (to 7) years Liletta®